Neighborhood Info Without The Neighborhood Drama. Learn more

 Canva

 The most effective form of pest control is proper prevention and regular home maintenance.
-If pests can’t find food, shelter, warmth, or moisture on your property, they’ll move right along.
-So, to keep pests out during the fall, your first step is to be diligent in your year-end cleanup.
-This way, you’ll remove anything that attracts them to your home.
+If pests can’t find food, shelter, warmth, or moisture on your property, they’ll move along to somewhere else.
+So, to keep pests out, consider these chores to take on in fall.
+Start by cleaning up the spaces in your yard we’ll describe below.

 Sheds

 Sheds, storage barns, and detached garages are the most common places for pests to invade before migrating to your home.
-These locations are typically easier to enter than your home, provide warmth, and often contain attractants like lawn clippings, leaves, and other smaller insects.
-As the leaves begin to turn, always take the time to clean your shed by:
+These locations are typically easier to enter than your home — plus, they provide shelter from the elements and often house attractants like lawn clippings and leaves.
+As the leaves begin to turn, always clean your shed by:

 • Sweeping out all dirt, debris, leaves, and cobwebs

-• Removing, cleaning out, and inspecting all boxes
+• Removing, cleaning out, and inspecting boxes and containers

-• Throwing away all old, improperly sealed bags of fertilizer, dirt, and mulch
+• Throwing away old, improperly sealed bags of fertilizer, dirt, and mulch

 Leaf Piles

-While a mere nuisance to us, leaf piles provide pests with everything they need to survive.
-Pests of all sorts will be drawn to leaf piles, and the longer they sit, the more infested they’ll become.
-It can be hard to keep up with the leaf drop during fall, but you should always try to dispose of leaves promptly.
-If you store or pile leaves for compost, be sure to do so at least 30 feet from your home, and always keep composting materials in sealable plastic bins.
+While leaf piles may just be an eyesore for humans, they provide pests with everything they need to survive.
+Many pests are commonly found in fall leaves, and the longer they sit, the more infested the leaf piles will become.
+It can be hard to keep up with leaf drop during fall, but you should always try to dispose of leaves quickly.
+If you store or pile leaves for compost, be sure to do so at least 30 feet away from your home, and always keep composting materials in sealable plastic bins.

 Log Piles

 Like leaf piles, log piles also have a bad habit of attracting unwanted pests and critters.
-Log piles are slightly more problematic because they attract more bothersome pests, like termites and rodents.
-While logs can be extremely useful in the winter to keep your fireplace lit, you should always store them away from home.
-Furthermore, firewood should be kept off the ground and covered in a plastic tarp.
+However, log piles are slightly more problematic because they attract more bothersome pests, such as termites and rodents.
+While logs can be extremely useful in the winter to keep your fireplace lit, you should always store them away from your house.

 Landscaping